AmmarHatiya/Undergraduate-Thesis/README.md

 ## How to Use

-To replicate the experiments conducted in the thesis or explore the research findings:

-1. Clone the repository to your local machine.
-2. Follow the instructions in the `Code` directory to set up the required environment and run the code.
-3. Refer to the `Documentation` directory for additional information about the research methodology, datasets, and experimental setup.
-4. Explore the `Results` directory for evaluation metrics and analysis findings.
+Explore the `Results` directory for evaluation metrics and analysis findings.

 ## Contact